osc-em/oscem-extractor-life/README.md

 | MPCPATH            | `--epu`              |          | Path to EPU metadata directory                                |

-EPU writes its metadata files in a different directory than its actual data (TOMO5 also keeps some additional info that is processed by the LS_Metadata_reader there).
+EPU writes its metadata files in a different directory than its actual data (TOMO5 also keeps some additional info that is processed by the oscem-extractor-life there).
 It generates another set of folders, usually on the microscope controlling computer, that mirror its OffloadData folders in directory structure.
 Within them it stores some related information, including the metadata xml files.
-If `--epu` is defined as a flag or in the config, the LS_Metadata_reader will directly grab those when the user points it at a OffloadData directory.
+If `--epu` is defined as a flag or in the config, the oscem-extractor-life will directly grab those when the user points it at a OffloadData directory.
-*NOTE: This requires you to mount the microscope computer directory for EPU on the machine you are running LS_Metadata_reader on, as those are most likely NOT the same.
+*NOTE: This requires you to mount the microscope computer directory for EPU on the machine you are running oscem-extractor-life on, as those are most likely NOT the same.
 The extractor will work regardless if pointed to the xmls/mdocs directly, this is just for convenience.*